OxygenCobalt/Auxio/info/FAQ.md

 - The file name, as some users don't have usable title metadata, and instead use the file name as the title.

 #### Why does playback pause whenever music is reloaded?
-Whenever the music library signifigantly changes, updating the player's data while it is still playing may result in unwanted bugs or unexpected music playing.
+Whenever the music library significantly changes, updating the player's data while it is still playing may result in unwanted bugs or unexpected music playing.
 To safeguard against this, Auxio will pause whenever it reloads a new music library.